I was on the phone the other day with a client who said a phrase that I’ve heard countless times from entrepreneurs.

 But if you choose ONE thing, you can make massive progress.

-You will no longer be victim to where the current takes you.
+You will no longer be a victim of where the current takes you.
 YOU will create the driving wind to push you in the direction to finally break out.
 Breaking wind!!!
 (Wait, no. That’s not quite right.
 Aw, hell.
 You know what I mean!)

 You can always add more layers and complexity to your business model.
 When you look at the businesses of those who are further along than you, sure you’ll see many methodologies being deployed.
 But they didn’t start there!